EPICDC/a130/pages/policy.md

   e) Ensuring that government publications are made available to depository libraries through the Government Publishing Office.<sup id="fnr15"><a href="#fn15">15</a></sup>

   f) Taking advantage of all dissemination channels, including Federal, State, local, tribal, territorial governments, libraries, nonprofit, and private sector entities, in discharging agency information dissemination responsibilities.

+  g) Making available and accessible to the public on the agency’s website:
+    i.    the agency’s authorizing statutes (current and former);
+    ii.   the agency’s rules and regulations issued pursuant to the Administrative Procedure Act (APA) (current and former);
+    iii.  the agency’s adjudications made pursuant to the APA (current and former);
+    iv.   the agency’s guidance and interpretive rules, issued pursuant to the APA (current and former); and
+    v.    documents from all court cases involving the agency (pending and concluded).

 5) Agencies shall manage information in accordance with the following principles: